dipien/semantic-version-gradle-plugin/README.md

 Given that the default value of the `maximumVersion` parameter is `99`, the maximum generated version code will be `999999`.
 Be careful, increasing this value, it impacts the generated version code, which is limited to `2100000000`

+## More info

+You can read more details about this plugin on this [article](https://blog.dipien.com/automatic-semantic-versioning-on-your-gradle-project-6343b626b27b)

 ## Sponsor this project

 Sponsor this open source project to help us get the funding we need to continue working on it.